jhnyfwlr/Gogaku/README.md

       git clone https://github.com/jhnyfwlr/Gogaku.git

-2..
-Install dependencies (run this in the root directory):
+2. Install dependencies (run this in the root directory):

      pip install -r requirements.txt

-3.Create a .env file in the root directory with your OpenAI API key.
+3. Create a .env file in the root directory with your OpenAI API key.
 It should look like this:

       OPENAI_API_KEY=your_key_here